 - Enter the following:

-where [LargestFromBufDst_Distance] is the largest distance value in the FromBufDszxt attribute field.
-This calculate sttement will calculate transparency values that are a function of the distance so that the buffers farther away are less transparent.
+This calculate statement will calculate transparency values that are a function of the distance so that the buffers farther away are less transparent.
 Click OK.

 - Click on the box at the very left of the first record in the table (the one with an FID of -1) to select the “universe polygon”.
 Use the Field Calculator to calculate the Xpar value as 0.

 - Right-click the FeatheringEffect layer in the table of contents and click Properties.